Kenneth Durden

-Kenneth Durden (born May 16, 1992) is an American gridiron football defensive back for the Montreal Alouettes of the Canadian Football League (CFL).
-He played college football at South Florida and Youngstown State.
+Kenneth Durden (born May 16, 1992) is an American professional football defensive back for the Tucson Sugar Skulls of the Indoor Football League (IFL).
+He played college football for the South Florida Bulls and Youngstown State Penguins.
 He was signed by the Oakland Raiders as an undrafted free agent in 2016.

 College career

 South Florida

 Durden originally committed to South Florida where he played there for only three years before transferring to Youngstown State.

 Youngstown State

-Durden transferred to Youngstown State and played until he became eligible for the 2016 NFL Draft.
+Durden transferred to Youngstown State and played until he became eligible for the 2016 NFL draft.

 Professional career

 Oakland Raiders

 Durden signed with the Oakland Raiders as an undrafted free agent on May 10, 2016.
 He was waived by the Raiders on September 3, 2016, and was signed to the practice squad the next day.
 After spending the entire 2016 season on the practice squad, he signed a reserve/future contract with the Raiders on January 9, 2017.

 On September 2, 2017, Durden was waived by the Raiders.